-At that time I was a social worker (in Norfolk, VA.)
+At that time I was a social worker.
 Responding to a call in the middle of the night, I prayed something like this: “God, I have an idea that You are love where people are hurting.
-That’s where I’m going, so when I get there please pass this love You are through me to address their pain.”
+That’s where I’m going, so when I get there please pass this love You are through me and address their pain.”

 As the love of God passed through me to them I touched God and God touched me.
 That night I found out where God is and where I wanted to be for the rest of my life.